palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 ![dongleWithHeaders](../assets/images/dongleHeaders.jpg)

 First, solder the headers that came with your OpenBCI Dongle.
 Then, move the switch to the RESET position, and upload some dummy code to the Dongle radio so that it doesn't interfere with the Serial upload process.
 Go to the Arduino IDE 1.5.8 and do `File-->Examples-->OpenBCI_Radios-->RadioPassThru32bit`.
+Make sure to select `RFDuino` from `Tools -> Board -> RFDuino`.
 Now hit the upload button, it's the button to the right of the check mark in the top left of the IDE.
 After uploading, make sure to move the switch back over to the GPIO6 side!

 ![0.1uF capacitors](../assets/images/caps.jpg)